audiolion/django-shibauth-rit/README.rst

 Then ``username`` is a required attribute and should be ``'uid': (True, 'username')`` but email is not required and should be ``'mail': (False, 'email')``.

 Note: If email is a required field on your model, shibboleth doesn't guarantee that `mail` will be populated so you will need to handle that exception.
 You can do this by subclassing `ShibauthRitBackend` and overriding ``handle_parse_exception()`` method.
-See `Subclassing ShibauthRitBackend`_ .
+See `Subclassing ShibauthRitMiddleware`_ .

 .htaccess Setup
 ---------------